HCL-TECH-SOFTWARE/connections-automation/README.md

 * User that is running Ansible can SSH into all the servers mentioned inside your inventory files.
 * User that is running Ansible have passwordless sudo access on all the servers mentioned inside your inventory files.
 * User that is running Ansible has key forwarding enabled.
-Automation will try to SSH from one machine to another to execute specific tasks, run rsync etc. which can fail if key forwarding is not properly configured.
+Automation will try to SSH from one machine to another to execute specific tasks, run rsync etc. which can fail if key forwarding is not properly enabled on your machine and on all the machines involved.
 * Ansible is using Python.
 It *can* happen that something doesn't work as expected in your own scenario, depending on OS level, changes in distribution, etc.

 If you run into a problem while running a playbook, examine the output to determine the specific command that is failing.
-It is often best to try to manually run this command and to troubleshoot the specific problem before trying to run the playbook again.
-Based on this investigation, you'll either resolve the problem that prevented the step from completing, or you will have successfully run the command manually.
-You can then run the playbook again and it will either complete the step or skip the step if no further work is needed.
+It is often best to try to manually run this command and to troubleshoot from there.

 # HCL Connections Docs Automation Scripts
 This set of scripts is able to spin up end-to-end HCL Connections Docs on top of an existing HCL Connections deployed by the ansible scripts described above.